-After a critical incident, people are likely to experience one or more of the following:
+After a critical incident, you may experience one or more of the following reactions:

 - Nausea/vomiting